jenice11/jenice11/README.md

 ### 🔍 What I'm up to

-- 🎮 Currently deepening my C++ skills for game development
+- 🎮 Currently learning C++ skills for game development
 - 🌱 Building small game project to demonstrate my abilities
 - 💬 Ask me about Flutter, database design, or software architecture